explodinglabs/jsonrpcclient/doc/index.rst

     except ReceivedErrorResponse as e:
         print(e.code, e.message, e.data)

-Plus other exceptions depending on the transport library being used, such as for ``HTTPServer``, the `request module exceptions
+Plus other exceptions depending on the communications protocol being used, such as for ``HTTPServer``, the `request module exceptions
 <http://docs.python-requests.org/en/latest/user/quickstart/#errors-and-exceptions>`_.

 Logging